 Around 54 per cent of households in Victoria own a clothes dryer, but how often and how long they are used varies widely.
 If you tend to use your clothes dryer more often than not, it's important to choose the most energy efficient model that is suitable for your household.

-Choosing an efficient clothes dryer
+Choosing an energy efficient clothes dryer

 Compare star ratings